Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Inferring the network of the microbiota

 \subsection{Accounting for covariates via DW regression marginals}

-We use the estimated library size as one covariate in the marginal regression models, together with the body site covariate, indicating whether a sample is from stool or saliva.
-We fit discrete Weibull marginal models, linking both parameters $q$ and $\beta$ to the covariates as described previously, i.e., 6 parameters per marginal component.
-We use 300k MCMC iterations, retaining the last 25\% as samples from the posterior distribution.
-As the data are sparse (with a percentage of zeros per OTU ranging from 40.7\% to 75\%), we fit also a zero-inflated discrete Weibull distribution, with a constant zero inflation parameter $\pi_j$ for component $j$, on which we place a Beta(1,1) prior distribution.
-Comparing the zero-inflated versus the standard DW regression model using the Bayesian Information Criterion (BIC), we found that 33 out of the 155 OTUs necessitated the zero-inflated component of the model.
+We fit discrete Weibull marginal models, linking both parameters $q$ and $\beta$ to body site and sequencing length.
+We take sequencing length in the log scale, which is more in line with its use in the literature as an offset of a negative Binomial model \citep{cougoul19}.
+Including also an interaction between the two covariates leads to 8 regression parameters per marginal component.
+As the data are sparse (with a percentage of zeros per OTU ranging from 40.7\% to 75\%), we fit also a zero-inflated discrete Weibull distribution, with a zero inflation parameter $\pi_j(\bm x)$ for component $j$, which we let vary between the two body sites.
+On each of the two additional parameters, we place a Beta(1,1) prior distribution.

+For each marginal and for each of the two models (discrete Weibull and zero-inflated discrete Weibull), we use 10k MCMC iterations, retaining the last 25\% as samples from the posterior distribution.
+Trace plots of the regression parameters showed that this number of iterations was sufficient to reach convergence.
+A comparison of the zero-inflated versus the standard DW regression model using the Bayesian Information Criterion (BIC) showed that 24 out of the 155 OTUs necessitated the zero-inflated component of the model.
 As a matter of comparison, we also fitted negative Binomial, using its most common formulation with a mean dependent on the covariates and a constant dispersion parameter, as in \cite{cougoul19}.
-Here we found that 11 out of the 155 OTUs were better fitted with a zero-inflated NB model.
-These results show how using a zero-inflated model upfront because the data are very sparse, as done in most of the literature on micriobiome analyses, may not necessarily be the best option.
+Here we found that 15 out of the 155 OTUs were better fitted with a zero-inflated NB model.
+These results show how using a zero-inflated model upfront because the data are very sparse, as done in most of the literature on micriobiome analyses, may not necessarily be the best option and that conducting model selection between the two models, as done in this paper, is a better choice.

+Figure \ref{fig:bicdiff} reports the results, whereby for each OTU we consider the best model between the zero-inflated and the non-zero inflated version.
+The BIC comparison shows similar performance between discrete Weibull and negative Binomial models, with some cases showing a significantly better fit for discrete Weibull.